Covington & Burling LLP operates as a limited liability partnership worldwide, with the practice in England and Wales conducted by an affiliated

 Representing a global luxury goods supplier in a New York-seated ICC arbitration arising under distribution agreements governed by New York law.

-Represented a major European natural gas producer against two west European buyers in a multi-million dollar ad hoc price review arbitration under the Swedish Arbitration Act, seated in Stockholm.
+Represented a major European natural gas producer against two Western European buyers in a multi-million dollar ad hoc price review arbitration under the Swedish Arbitration Act, seated in Stockholm.

 Assisted two Swiss companies and an American company in a commercial ICC arbitration against a South American company in a trademark and manufacturing process dispute subject to Swiss Law.